 Considering the meritorious service performance of the Society, the Government of Kerala appointed ULCCS as an Accredited Agency in the following for execution of Govt’s sponsored projects like civil construction work for development of roads, bridges, buildings and allied infrastructure.
 Major clients of the Society include National Highways Department, Public Works Department of Govt. of Kerala and other state government ministries and a host of reputed private enterprises.
 The Society has completed over 7561 major projects and is currently implementing over 626 projects worth more than Rs.5000 crores.
 The Society has a paid-up share capital of Rs 94.73 crore and a net worth of over Rs.200 crore.
-During the last 6 years the turnover has increased from Rs.141.15 crore in 2011-12 to Rs.792 crore in 2017-18.
+During the last 3 years the turnover has increased from Rs.1554.15 crore in 2019-20 to Rs.2014.59 crore in 2021-22.

 Social commitment: Conducts Civil Service Foundation Class for around 150 students in a batch; Vocational Training and Rehabilitation Centre for Intellectually Challenged Adults, a programme of ULCCS Foundation; Geriatric care at a safe and well-equipped facility center and medical and palliative care for the terminally ill.

 Kandapamchal Bridge constructed by ULCCS